Jmathews17/Jenna-blog/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-A college student who wants to share the little joys of learning new things
+A college student who wants to share the little joys of learning new and random things